astroumd/lmtoy/docs/source/glossary.rst

       (Spectral Line Receiver) The common name for the (SEQ/1MM/OMA) instruments, since they share WARES hardware.
 Name is also used in ``lmtslr``, the python module.

+    SLURM
+      A workload manager to submit jobs to a queue, in our case for **Unity**.

+    SpecFile
+      A netcdf file containing the calibrated spectra, ready for gridding.
+This is equivalent to an SDFITS file.
+In a future version we may replace the SpecFile with an SDFITS file.

+    Spectral Window
+      In ALMA commonly abbreviated as **spw**, this is closest to what we call a **bank**, a set of linearly spaced channels.

     Spectrum
       A coherent section in frequency space, with its own unique meta-data (such as polarization, ra, dec, time).
 Normally the smallest portion of data we can assign.
 A spectrum is